pepstock-org/Charba/readme.md

    * add `spanGaps` number property (double) to `LiningDataset` class in order to manage the value where there are some gaps.
    * add `indexAxis` property to `BarDataset` class in order to manage the horizontal bars.
    * add `clip` property to all datasets types.
+   * add `CartesianTimeSeriesAxis` class in order to manage time series scales.
  * add `setScaleID` method to `LineAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXScaleID` and `setYScaleID` methods to `BoxAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` and `setYAxisID` methods to `LineDataset` class in order to set the scale id using `IsScaleId` implementation.